 If the parents cannot properly care for the child, we can represent you in court, seeking to obtain full custody rights or to formally adopt the child.
 The court will consider these petitions in light of the “best interest” of the child and rule accordingly.
 Our Mount Pleasant grandparents’ rights lawyers can represent you.

 Seeking the assistance of a grandparents’ rights lawyer?

-For answers to your questions, we encourage you to contact Barberi Law.
+For answers to your questions, we encourage you to contact the family law legal team at Barberi Law.
 We will send you a free copy of Mr. Barberi’s book detailing several of the most common questions and concerns that people have regarding grandparents’ rights.
-You can also schedule a consultation to discuss your specific situation.Contact Us Today!
+You can schedule a consultation to discuss your specific situation by calling (989) 546-7124 or complete our online contact form.Contact Us Today!